tungedng2710/DMOM-RAG/README.md

 - Shift+Enter for newline, Enter to send, clear chat, adjustable Top‑K.
 - Answers render Markdown (headings, lists, links, code blocks) safely in the UI.
 - CLI: add `--strip-markdown` to print plain‑text answers.
+ - LLM selector in the header to switch between Ollama and Gemini per request.

 License
 - For this template, no explicit license is added; adapt as needed.